rodrigolemos99/Unbabel-challenge/README.md

 * <u>**Incorrect window size**</u>: If the user inputs a window size which is not greater than 0 and an integer, the program will not start and a warning is shown to the user;

-* <u>**Ability to consider different days**</u>: The last test was implemented to confirm if the program was able to handle timestampt from different days.
+* <u>**Ability to consider different days**</u>: The last test was implemented to confirm if the program was able to handle timestamps from different days.
 The program passed the test successfully.

 ## Optimizations

+Two optimizations were considered and were both related to the fact that the data is ordered according to the timestamp, from the oldest to the most recent.

+* To find the <u>minimum and the maximum timestamps</u> it was not necessary to iterate through all the data, since the minimum was from the first translation and the maximum from the last record;

+* When computing the moving average for a given timestamp, <u>once a translation with a greater timestamp was found</u> it was possible to stop analysing the current timestamp and proceed to the next on since we know the timestamps would keep increasing.